athomasq/athomasq.github.io/categories/hikari/setyl.md

 ### Team and Company

 Setyl is incorporated in the UK.
-Founder Christopher Batts is a product manager, with experience at the Economist and at tech startups Goji and TeeSpring.
-Co-founder Milorad Doljanin is an experienced sales and operations leader, with executive stints at BP, EON and PetroChina.
+Founder and CEO [Christopher Batts](https://www.linkedin.com/in/cbatts/) is a product manager, with experience at the Economist and at tech startups Goji and TeeSpring.
+Co-founder [Milorad Doljanin](https://www.linkedin.com/in/milorad-doljanin-45b2764/) is an experienced sales and operations leader, with executive stints at BP, EON and PetroChina.
 They're both first-time founders.
 I like them -- they are thoughtful, practical, keen and hardworking.

 The rest of the company is split between the UK and low-cost dev centres in Europe.
 It's still a small team of 10 people.